chef/automate/components/automate-chef-io/content/docs/workflow_install.md

 2. Creating a user in previous step displays a private key to stdout.
 Copy this content and and save it on the **Chef Automate** server as: `/hab/svc/automate-workflow-server/var/etc/delivery.pem`

-3. If this is a new Chef Server, create an organization on the chef server with:
+3. If this is a new Chef Infra Server, create an organization on the Chef Infra Server with:

     ```shell
     `sudo chef-server-ctl org-create workflow workflow
     ```

-4. Add the 'workflow' user as an admin to the Chef Server organization that you created when setting up your Chef Server:
+4. Add the 'workflow' user as an admin to the Chef Infra Server organization that you created when setting up your Chef Infra Server:

     ```shell
     sudo chef-server-ctl org-user-add my-chef-org workflow --admin